SAP Articles

 Without strong leaders, SAP projects fail.
 Executive support is about staying committed, not just providing financial support.
 If leaders don’t care, the project will face delays, mixed messages, and push-back from staff.

 I’ve seen companies where the CFO actively pushed for a successful SAP implementation.
 He made sure all department heads were on the same page, which made decisions happen faster and reduced resistance.
-At another company, the leadership team didn’t work together.
-Their project dragged on for months because nobody could agree on what mattered most.

 Here’s what works:

-• Get real executive support—Leaders must do more than just sign checks.
+• Get real executive support: Leaders must do more than just sign checks.

-• Get department heads on board early—This stops teams from working against each other.
+• Get department heads on board early: This stops teams from working against each other.

-• Pick one leader to own the project—Someone with power must make decisions, take accountability and clear roadblocks.
+• Pick one leader to own the project: Someone with power must make decisions, take accountability and clear roadblocks.

 Getting key people involved isn’t optional.
 It’s one of the most important parts of making SAP work smoothly.

-In one of my previous implementations, the CEO showed up at the first training session and told everyone, “This system matters to our future.
-I’m learning it too.”
 Staff took it seriously after that.
 Compare that to a similar company where the bosses never showed their faces – staff treated the whole project as something they could ignore.

 2. Focus on Change Management… Please!